PPM Logo

 ELIGIBILITY TO SUBMIT PROPOSALS FOR EXTRAMURAL SUPPORT

-1. REFERENCES
+I. REFERENCES

-1. Bylaws and Standing Orders of The Regents of the University of California
+A. Bylaws and Standing Orders of The Regents of the University of California

-2. University of California Contract and Grant Manual
+B. University of California Contract and Grant Manual

-3. Academic Personnel Manual
+C. Academic Personnel Manual

-2. POLICY
+II.
+POLICY

 ``To accomplish its aims of providing higher education, advancing knowledge, and contributing to the welfare of the State, the University accepts funds and enters into agreements for research undertakings only when (1) such undertakings provide its faculty members with the opportunity to gain experience and knowledge of value for their teaching and research, and (2) the projects are suitable for the University because the involved faculty members may make worthy contributions to knowledge, in conjunction with students whenever that is possible, or because appropriate public service is performed.''
 (Refer to Reference B, Section II.)

-1. Solicitation Authority
+A. Solicitation Authority

 No solicitation or application for extramural support of research, training, or public service programs or projects shall be made officially in the name of the University without the prior approval of The Board of Regents or of an authorized officer or official of the University (refer to Reference A, Section 100.4).
 This approval should be based on the review of an adequately prepared written proposal, submitted by an individual authorized to do so as stated below.

-2. Academic Policy
+B. Academic Policy

-A research proposal may be submitted only by academic appointees (singly or jointly) who will personally direct the research effort and also serve as the Principal Investigator or Co-Principal Investigator.
+A research proposal may be submitted only by academic appointees (singly or jointly) who will personally direct the research effort and serve as the Principal Investigator or Co-Principal Investigator.
 (Note: Not all funding agencies allow Co-Principal Investigators.)

-A proposal for a training or public service project may be submitted only by an academic appointee who will personally direct the project to a significant degree and also serve as the project administrator.
+A proposal for a training or public service project may be submitted only by an academic appointee who will personally direct the project to a significant degree and serve as the project administrator.
 A proposal for a research, training or public service program involving numerous programs may be submitted only by an academic appointee who will personally oversee the programs in his/her capacity as the program administrator.

 A director of a sub-project of a multi-unit program must qualify by academic appointment or by an approved exception.

-It is contrary to University policy, and is viewed with extreme disfavor by sponsoring agencies, to list as head of a project the name of an individual, however prestigious he/she may be, who will contribute only a minimum or nominal portion of his/her own time and effort to the furtherance of the work.
+It is contrary to university policy, and is viewed with extreme disfavor by sponsoring agencies, to list as head of a project the name of an individual, however prestigious he/she may be, who will contribute only a minimum or nominal portion of his/her own time and effort to the furtherance of the work.

-3. Use of Correct Titles for Academic and Staff Personnel
+C. Use of Correct Titles for Academic and Staff Personnel

-Whenever a form or other document calls for use of a University of California employee's title in any official way, the correct payroll title must be used.
-Therefore, since proposals are official University documents, the academic appointee's title must be given in full.
-For example, a Visiting Professor, Adjunct Professor, Assistant or Associate Professor-In Residence, etc., may not be designated solely as a ``Professor.''
+For example, a Visiting Professor, Adjunct Professor, Assistant or Associate Professor- In Residence, etc., may not be designated solely as a ``Professor.''
 Titles of research appointees should specify Research Scientist or Project Scientist.
 In addition, the proper payroll title must also be used for staff employees.
 If an employee has a different working title, that title may be shown in addition to the payroll title.

-In addition, when referring to an individual in charge of a particular department, division, etc., the proper title, as it specifically relates to the academic unit or departmental (or equivalent) sub-unit, should be used; e.g., Professor John H. Doe, Chair, Department of Astronomy, or Professor of Medicine-In Residence Frank R. Smith, M.D., Head, Division of Physiology.
+In addition, when referring to an individual in charge of a particular department, division, etc., the proper title, as it specifically relates to the academic unit or departmental (or equivalent) sub-unit, should be used, e.g., Professor John H. Doe, Chair, Department of Astronomy, or Professor of Medicine-In Residence Frank R. Smith, M.D., Head, Division of Physiology.

-3. ELIGIBLE APPOINTEES AND EXCEPTIONS
+III.
+ELIGIBLE APPOINTEES AND EXCEPTIONS

-1. Eligible Academic Appointees
+A. Eligible Academic Appointees

 Academic appointees who currently hold a title in the following groups are automatically eligible by virtue of appointment to submit proposals for extramural support of research, training, or public service contracts or grants, subject to conditions, restrictions, and review procedures established by the Chancellor: